contentful/slash-developers/docs/concepts/links.md

 _il-doges' `fields.mainPhoto` links to such-doge, `fields.photos` link to more
 photos, including the mainPhoto._

-Just as with Entry links you can have multiple Fields linking to a single (`fields.mainPhoto`) or multiple (`fields.photos`) Assets.
+Just as with entry links you can have multiple fields linking to a single (`fields.mainPhoto`) or multiple (`fields.photos`) assets.

-You can limit the type of Asset a Link Field can link to by specifying an Asset File Type Validation on the Field.
+You can limit the type of asset a link Field can link to by specifying an Asset File Type Validation on the field.

-## Link Fields in Content Types
+## Link fields in content types

-Adding Links to an Entry requires the Entry's Content Type to have one or more Link Fields.
+Adding links to an entry requires the entry's content type to have one or more link Fields.

-Let's look at some example Field values.
+Let's look at some example field values.
-Remember that these need to be used in context of a Content Type like this:
+Remember that these need to be used in context of a content type like this:

 ~~~ json
 {